mai-mr-mahmoud/-mai-mr-mahmoud.github.io/README.md

 ## Introduction ##

 My Name is **Mai Mahmoud**.
 I'm Egyptian.
-I'm a `Software Engineer` with past experience in Web Development.:relaxed:
+I'm a `Software Engineer` with past experience in Web Development.

 ## Education ##